What we do

-COAU is located on the second floor opposite Day Surgery.
-COAU can be accessed from the main visitor car park by following the signs for Day Surgery, or from the main entrance via the stairs/lift on the right before the shopping area.
-COAU is signposted from the top of the stairs.
+COAU 2 is located on level 2 next to the Childrens Ward.
+COAU 2 can be accessed from the main visitor car park by following the signs for Day Surgery, or from the main entrance via the stairs/lift on the right before the shopping area.
+COAU 2 is signposted from the top of the stairs.
 On arrival you will need to press the buzzer on the metal box to gain access.

 The service accepts referrals 24 hours a day, 365 days a year.
 Visiting times are open with a maximum of three vistors to a bed at any one time.

 On arrival your child will firstly be assessed by a trained children’s nurse who will complete a nursing assessment, perform a set of observations and possibly some tests.
 Your child will then be seen by a doctor who will make decisions about what further tests / investigations may be required.
 This may be tests such as x-rays and blood tests.
 Your child may need a period of observation and this may be for several hours to see if their condition improves; where possible we aim to get children home.